obsidianzh/obsidian-docs/zh/User interface/Hotkeys.md

 ---
 Obsidian allows you to customize hotkeys, also known as keyboard shortcuts.

 Default hotkeys are only defined for the most commonly used [[Command palette|commands]].
 If you frequently use a command, you can define a hotkey for it.
-See also [[Editing shortcuts]].
+See also [[编辑相关的快捷键]].

 ### Viewing hotkeys